hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ## Looking ahead
 These early experiments only scratch the surface of what narrative analysis could do for advocacy and research.
 Going forward, several directions seem worth exploring:

+- **Other mediums**: both examples have focused on media articles, but the same approach could be extended to TV and radio transcripts, online forums, or social media (though with associated API costs).

-- Valence and stance: Understanding how issues are discussed matters as much as whether they are mentioned.
+- **Valence and stance**: Understanding how issues are discussed matters as much as whether they are mentioned.
 Adding sentiment or stance detection could help distinguish between supportive, neutral, and dismissive framings.

-- Conditional framing: Beyond tracking which frames appear, future work could look at how they co-occur/
+- **Conditional framing**: Beyond tracking which frames appear, future work could look at how they co-occur/

-- Validation and reliability: These are exploratory prototypes.
+- **Validation and reliability**: These are exploratory prototypes.
 Proper validation would probably require some manual annotation and validation, better uncertainty evaluation as well as better checks against overfitting.

 ## Get in touch
 I am interested in hearing from others working on similar problems or exploring how these tools could be applied in new contexts or further developed to be more useful.
 Whether you have ideas for improvements, questions about the approach, or want to collaborate on applications, I'd love to hear from you - [reach out to me](mailto:hubert.thieriot@gmail.com).